 Jeffrey M. Cohen has been an attorney and a mediator in private practice since 1984.
 His practice has concentrated in the mediation of disputes involving divorce, separation, business, commercial, organizational and workplace related issues since 1992.

-At present, Mr. Cohen serves on the Board of Directors of the Association for Conflict Resolution (ACR) (www.acrnet.org) the largest mediation organization in The United States.
-Among his various duties, he is the present Chairman of the ACR Ethics Committee, which is charged with the creation and promotion of best ethical practices for mediators and other alternative dispute resolution professionals.
+Mr. Cohen served on the Board of Directors of the Association for Conflict Resolution (ACR) (www.acrnet.org), the largest mediation organization in the United States, from 2009 – 2015.
+Among his various duties, he acted as Chairman of the ACR Ethics Committee, which is charged with the creation and promotion of best ethical practices for mediators and other alternative dispute resolution professionals.
 He continues as the current Co-Chair of the ACR Ethics Committee.

 In addition to his present duties with The Association for Conflict Resolution (ACR), he has served on the ACR Certification Task Force, a committee charged with creating specific standards for the certification of mediators who are members of this organization.
 Mr. Cohen has also served on as the Co-Chair of the ACR Legal Committee, as a member of the ACR Insurance Committee and as a member of the ACR Grievance Committee, where he co-authored grievance and review standards for complaints made against members of the organization.